 The envisioned curriculum was intended to be concise, regularly updated, and accessible, with a focus on minimizing barriers to engagement.
 Humility and humanization were emphasized, utilizing storytelling and community experiences.
 A crucial element was the incorporation of feedback from the listening sessions, ensuring that insights gleaned from these sessions were integrated into the curriculum.

 Training Curriculum Recommendation

-The Working Group recommended the following information for inclusion in the training curriculum for health plan or insurer staff only, as there are separate statutory requirements for health care providers:
+The Working Group recommended the following information for inclusion in the training curriculum for health plan staff:

 WELCOME/INTRODUCTION